New authors often think it is so easy to self-publish with a publishing service such as Kindle Direct Publishing (KDP), Smashwords or Draft2Digital.

 When you publish, you are asked to select two genre categories and seven search keywords.
 If you make your selection on the spur of the moment when you publish, you will achieve nothing from them.

 You can only leverage sales by doing detailed research for the best and least competitive categories and keywords for your book.

 You can do your keyword research using Amazon or Google.
 But the best way is to have access to real-time Amazon buyer data.

-The tool used by many authors is KDP Rocket.
+The tool used by many authors is Publisher Rocket.
 It gives you access to the data you need to decide which categories and keywords will help your book sales.

 Another aspect to consider is book titles.
 Is your title keyword rich and useful for retail and online user search?